-With this control, you can set the amount of blurring that will be applied to the delayed program video when the pgm blur or t pgm blur transition is selected.
+This control enables the user to set the amount of blurring that will be applied to the delayed program video when the pgm blur or t pgm blur transition is selected.

 Increasing the value will increase the amount of blurring.